More is better!

 Environmental Management System

-- The environmental compliance auditing program for the MPA and its tenants
+- Verify environmental compliance of MPA operations and of its tenants’ operations

 The Port of Montreal is also taking measures to reduce its environmental footprint out in the field.
 The following are a few examples: